wakatara/gork/README.md

 ## License

-The original Zork I source code was released by Infocom/Activision for historical preservation.
+The original Zork I source code was released as open source by Infocom/Activision for historical preservation.
 This Go port is created for educational purposes and preserving gaming history.

 ## Acknowledgments